mistakevin/jekyll-clean/README.md

 #### Windows
 * [Git for Windows](https://git-for-windows.github.io/)
+  * Check all of the checkboxes when installing
 * [Github Desktop](https://desktop.github.com/)
 * [Ruby for Windows](http://rubyinstaller.org/)
   * Check all of the checkboxes when installing